 Australia’s first national citizen science conference was held on 23rd and 24th July 2015 in Canberra.
 “Maximising the Capacity of Citizen Science for Science and Society: A Fenner Conference on the Environment”, explored building the practice of citizen science through the sharing of Australian and international perspectives, designed to enhance capacity of Australian practitioners to deliver successful citizen science programs.
 Keynotes, workshops and interactive speed talk sessions focused on improving design, impact, outcomes, and evaluation of citizen science, as well as collection, validation, analysis, management, and sharing of citizen science data.
 The conference highlighted the diversity of important citizen science projects already contributing to science in Australia, whether making astronomy observations from a home computer or recording observations of nature while outdoors (e.g. water quality monitoring or plant and animal observations).
-A range of projects represented by talks at the conference is detailed in the conference program HERE, and a many conference posters can be found HERE.
+A range of projects represented by talks at the conference is detailed in the conference program HERE.

 Delegates eagerly attended from a variety of locations and backgrounds, to share experiences and learn from each other, which undoubtedly contributed substantially to the success of this conference.
 A fantastic program, featuring Rick Bonney and Jennifer Shirk of the Cornell Lab of Ornithology, drew more than 198 delegates from across Australia, and from Europe, the United States, and Southeast Asia.
 Delegates came from a variety of backgrounds, including federal, state, territory and local government departments, research institutions, NGOs, private industry, NRM organisations, community groups, formal education facilities, informal education facilities (museum, zoo, botanic gardens, public aquarium) and individual citizen scientists.